paulnorthrop/stat0002/README.md

 ```

 to open the main help page, which contains links to vignettes, datasets
+and movies.
+The Index at the bottom links to help files for functions.
-and other sources of information.
-If `?stat0002` doesn’t work then close
-RStudio, reopen it and try again.
+If `?stat0002` doesn’t work then close RStudio, reopen it and try again.

+However, perhaps the most convenient source of this information is the
+[stat0002 home page on
+GitHub](https://paulnorthrop.github.io/stat0002/), which has help files
+under **Reference** and vignettes under **Articles**.

 You will find that some vignettes contain ideas that we have not yet
 covered in lectures.
 If you want to try to understand these ideas before